YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-Yes, many medically healthy patients can take plain creatine after a hair transplant, but I slow down around restarting it in the first few days, and I do not let it become the excuse for hard training too early.
-In my routine, I prefer pausing creatine on the surgery day and during the first 10 to 14 days.
-After that, I discuss restarting it only when the scabs are gone, washing is normal, swelling has settled, and exercise is returning gradually.
+Many medically healthy patients can take plain creatine after a hair transplant, but I slow down around restarting it in the first days, and I do not let it become the excuse for hard training too early.
+My usual approach is to pause creatine on surgery day and during the first 10 to 14 days.
+After that, restarting only makes sense when the scabs are gone, washing is normal, swelling has settled, and exercise is returning gradually.

 With creatine, I do not answer only the vitamin or supplement question after surgery.
 I ask what is happening with training, hydration, medications, stimulant products, and native hair loss during the same period.
 If anabolic steroids are also involved, I treat that as a separate medical and surgical planning issue.